Haier Chromebook 11

 Note: This Chromebook has been discontinued and is no longer available for purchase new.
 Its Auto Update Expiration date was June 2020, meaning it no longer receives Chrome OS updates or security patches.
 The information below is kept for historical reference.

 The Haier Chromebook 11 marked a significant moment in Chromebook history when it launched in March 2015.
 Priced at just $149, it was one of the first Chromebooks to break the $200 barrier while still delivering usable performance.
-Haier, a Chinese appliance manufacturer better known for refrigerators and washing machines, partnered with Google and Rockchip to produce this budget-oriented device, which was sold exclusively through Walmart in the United States.
-The device shared its DNA with the simultaneously-launched Hisense Chromebook 11, as both companies used the same Rockchip RK3288 reference design.
+Haier, a Chinese appliance manufacturer better known for refrigerators and washing machines, partnered with Google and Rockchip to produce this budget-oriented device, which was sold as an Amazon-exclusive Chromebook in the United States.
+Its twin sibling, the Hisense Chromebook 11, launched the same day with the same Rockchip RK3288 reference design but went exclusively to Walmart, so the two retailers each got their own ARM Chromebook at the same $149 price.

 Related Videos